zdoom-docs/stable/1-language.md

 | ----             | :----------------: |
 | `array < Type >` | Yes                |

 Dynamically sized arrays take the form `array<Type>`, and hold an arbitrary number of `Type` elements, which can be accessed with the array access operator.

-Dynamic-sized arrays do not have their lifetime scoped to their current block, so:
+Dynamic-sized arrays do not have their lifetime scoped to their current block, so the following:

 ```
 for(int i = 0; i < 5; i++)